Bronsa/CinC/doc/analyzer.md

 ### :invoke

 * `:fn` the analyzed expression of the function to invoke
-* `:args` a vector of the analyzed expressions of the args of the call, env is set to :expr
+* `:args` a vector of the analyzed expressions of the args of the call, context is set to `:expr`
-* `:meta` the analyzed expression of the invoke form metadata if present, context is set to :expr
+* `:meta` the analyzed expression of the invoke form metadata if present, context is set to `:expr`

+## cinc.analyzer.jvm

+The cinc.analyze.jvm macroexpander transforms foo/bar in a dot expression if foo is a class, as such, if a `:maybe-host-form` occurs it means that foo is neither a namespace or a class, and thus an error is thrown by the `validate` pass

+### :monitor-enter/:monitor-exit

+* `:target-expr` the analyzed expr of the monitor object, context is set to `expr`

+### :import

+* `maybe-class` the symbol of the (maybe) class to import

+### :reify

+* `:methods` a vector of the `:method` nodes of the reify expression
+* `:interfaces` a set of the implemented interfaces by the reify expression, plus clojure.lang.IObj

+### :deftype

+* `:name` the name of the deftype, a symbol
+* `:class-name` the class name of the deftype, a symbol
+* `:fields` a vectopr of the analyzed fields of the deftype as bindings
+* `:methods` a vector of the `:method` nodes of the deftype
+* `:interfaces` a set of the implemented interfaces by the deftype

+### :method

+As `:fn-method` but:

+* `:this` the analyzed expression of the this parameter

+The this paramater is not part of the method parameters